 Are There Benefits in Using Through-the-Wall Air Conditioner?

-Definitely, there are a number of benefits if you prefer this kind of air conditioner.
+Definitely, there are several benefits if you prefer this kind of air conditioner.
 In fact, many people would love to install this one over other kinds of AC.
-So, here are the benefits you’ll surely enjoy out of investing in through-the-wall air conditioner:
+So, here are the benefits you’ll surely enjoy out of investing in a through-the-wall air conditioner:

 - It can double as a heater.
-There are units that might offer you with both heating and cooling functions.
-That is why this single device could cool you down during summer and also warm you up during winter.
+Some units might offer you both heating and cooling functions.
+That is why this single device could cool you down during summer and warm you up during winter.
 And that is a lot cheaper than purchasing two separate appliances for indoor comfort.

 - Year-round comfort.
 Indeed, with this unit, you could enjoy cool air anytime throughout the year.
 Even in colder months, if hot days pop up, there is no need to worry about suffering through the heat.
 It would already be stored away if you had this window-mounted air conditioner.

 - Less Obtrusive.
 Using this unit, you don’t have to sacrifice a window in the house.
 This means you could still enjoy the views and open the window to get fresh air without worries or problems.